joaquinvaldezzz/lotlarpro/README.md

 # LotLarPro

 This project uses Astro, Tailwind CSS, and PostCSS plugins.
-Follow the steps below to get started
+Follow the steps below to get started.

 ## Local setup